aws-samples/aws-marketplace-metered-container-product/README.md

 AWS Marketplace allows you to reach a global audience and offer easy procurement and deployment to your buyers.
 It also offers additional pricing models and technology to host your product.
 You can find additional information [in the AWS Marketplace seller guide](https://docs.aws.amazon.com/marketplace/latest/userguide/what-is-marketplace.html).
 Or get in [contact with us](https://aws.amazon.com/marketplace/management/contact-us).

 I hope you found this post useful.
 I’m planning to expand the reference integration module to additional kind of products, pricing models, and programming languages.
 I’m really eager to hear your feedback about which integration you would like to see next and your experience with the one released with this blog post.
-Leave a comment here or email me at aws-mp-integration-feedback@amazon.com.
+Email me at aws-mp-integration-feedback@amazon.com.

 ## License Summary